Vlad-404/trivia-game/README.md

     * when expecting the question, nothing was shown
     * sync issues: local code was executing faster than api could load the data
     * implemented async function
+* •	After answering incorrectly, when restarting the game, checking for the correct answer and selecting the answer didn't work
+    * after choosing an incorrect answer and restarting the game
+    * answer buttons weren't selectable
+    * added function enableAnswers which removed disableOtherAnswers function
+* After achieving the victory and restarting the game, correct answer counter did not show
+    * after winning and restarting the game
+    * one of the methods in #again button click event, hid the inner class of #question-counter container
+    * removed the method that hid the inner container (learned the importance of)

 ...